Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 In this code, the types of `a` and `b` are `object`, as is the return type.
 This is great for high level programming and scripting, but is not always great for systems programming.

-To complement this, Mojo provides an `fn` declaration which is like a "strict mode" for def.
+Mojo additionally provides an `fn` declaration, which is like a "strict mode" for def.
-With fn, explicit specification of argument types (except `self`), parameters, and the return value is mandatory.
+With fn, explicit specification of argument types (except for the `self` argument in struct methods, see § 7), parameters, and the return value is mandatory.
-Also arguments are so-called `borrowed`, they are immutable references.
-Argument values default to being immutable in the body of the function.
+Also arguments are so-called `borrowed`, they are *immutable references*.
+This means that argument values by default cannot be changed in the body of the function.
 >Note: In § 6.4 some more detail on function arguments is given.

 Example: